Guides

 Good research should shorten the path to action.
 Once a pattern is strong enough, the next step is usually an interview sequence, a focused landing page, or a comparison page that tests buyer interest.

-The best founders do not stop at discovering complaints.
+The best builders do not stop at discovering complaints.
 They package the learning into a narrow point of view that can be tested publicly.

 • Publish one page per workflow pain instead of one generic “all-in-one” page.